Symbian9/qmapshack-doc-wiki/AxMenuStructure.md

   If the user chooses another checkable action in the group, the one they chose becomes active and the one that was active becomes inactive.
 * `True` in the column `Checkable` marks a menu entry which has an on/off state (`checked/selected` or `not checked/not selected`).
 * Depending on the state of the objects for which the context menu is called one or more menu entries can be inactive.
+  As a rule all context menu entries (actions) in an unselected workspace project that produce new data are active, because the new data can be placed into an active project.
+Most other context menu entries (those changing only a given data object) are inactive.

 - - -
 [Prev](AxHotkeys) (Hotkeys) | [Home](Home) | [Manual](DocMain) | [Index](AxAdvIndex) | [Top](#) | (Complete table of contents) [Next](AxAdvToc)